AryaPremanand/Color-Memory-game/README.md

 # Setup
 The game is battery operated since the code is already loaded onto the arduino already.
 (No Computer needed to play)
 # Purpose
-This Project was apart of my application to the University of Waterloo Engineering Science Quest program, hopefully having the oppurtunity to help kids gain hands-on STEM experience to you within my region.
+This Project was apart of my application to be a Highschool Leader for the University of Waterloo Engineering Science Quest program, hopefully having the oppurtunity to help kids gain hands-on STEM experience within my region.